 The styling is very good with numerous little touches but I was attracted most to their function and having worn them for a short ride can vouch the hem stays down as advertised and in general the pants are very comfortable when in the riding position on the bike with their unique cut and pre curved leg making them fit correctly like leathers however whilst off the bike they look like regular pants.

 I thought I had captured the curve when I photographed them, it’s actually much more pronounced in real life than my photo suggests.

 You probably cannot buy these so easy outside of Japan but perhaps the idea for the legs will catch on or they might get a wider release in future.
 As always I will follow up with long term feedback in couple of months after they have covered some decent miles and been subjected to the rigors of couple of SE Asia laundry shops as well.

 Update.
 They have been pretty good.
-The shape of the jeans works superbly on a motorcycle and whilst then looking a bit baggy off walking around they have enough style and small touches to not look odd.
+The shape of the jeans works well on a motorcycle and whilst then looking a bit baggy off walking around they have enough style and small touches to not look odd.
 I do need to roll up the bottoms when using them purely off the bike with sandals as the length is very long but again that doesn’t look out of place and I only do that while my regular jeans are getting washed.
-These are an excellent light weight summer ride pants but also the thicker than normal material did ok on a couple of cool mornings.
-I’d reach for my BMW City Pant 2 for conditions that had more cool mornings and then of course back to textile for any end of season type riding here in Japan but these will be my main ride pants for SE Asia or summer destinations going forward.